Welcome

 Spring 2024 Course

-During the Spring 2024 term, the students enrolled in biology professor Jeff Dudycha's BIOL 599 Topics in Biology: Chords & Codons and selected students from in music professor Reginald Bain's MUSC 540/(737) (Advanced) Projects in Computer Music teamed up in a unique beyond-the-classroom experience that focuses on interdisciplinary research/creative activity that lies at the intersection of intersection of biology and electronic music composition.
+During the Spring 2024 term, the students enrolled in biology professor Jeff Dudycha's BIOL 599 Topics in Biology: Chords & Codons and selected students in music professor Reginald Bain's MUSC 540/(737) (Advanced) Projects in Computer Music teamed up in a unique beyond-the-classroom experience that focuses on interdisciplinary research/creative activity that lies at the intersection of biology and electronic music composition.
 Three undergraduate biologists and four undergraduate/graduate composers created the following three projects:

 Group 1